northwestcoder/terraform-satori-audit-export/README.md

 gcloud pubsub topics publish satori-audit-export-request --message="3"
 ```

-By posting a message to the Pubsub topic, this will trigger the cloud function to retrieve data for the last three days.
+By posting a message to the Pubsub topic, this will trigger the cloud function to retrieve Satori audit data using the Satori Rest API, for the last three days.
 You can change ```message="3"``` to any value up to 90.
 Don't forget the quotes.

 **You should have Satori audit data now.
 Success!**